wzyb-52/cs61a/Notes/notes.md

 assert curry2(add)(1)(2) == 3, "add(1, 2) returns 3"
 ````

-Note: my python3.10 can sucessfully run above codes, while they fail at Python Tutor Online, due to the version probably.
+Note: my python 3.10 can successfully run above codes, while they fail at Python Tutor Online, due to the version probably.

 ++++